CybercentreCanada/assemblyline4_docs/docs/integration/ingestion_method.md

 !!! success "Benefits"

-    - [x] Support large volume of files
+    - [x] Support large volume of files for processing
-    - [x] Not subjected to any quota
+    - [x] Not subjected to quota limits
+    - [x] Allows for alerting functionality to be used
     - [x] Will resort to data sampling if it gets overwhelmed with too many files
-    - [x] Allows for alerting perspective to be used
-    - [x] Does submission level caching if the same file is submitted twice with the same parameters
+    - [x] Does submission-level caching if the same file is submitted twice with the same parameters, for performance optimization

 !!!
 Failure "Drawbacks"